Pirsig/KSAEA/Readme.txt

 parts will also not have any innate capacity to store the relevant resources.

 This mod also adds several parts that are rescales and in a few cases, repurposing, of stock parts.
-This is mostly to help fill gaps at the begining of the tree by adding more .625m parts.
+This is mostly to help fill gaps at the beginning of the tree by adding more .625m parts.
 Compatibility configs for mods that provide similar parts will come in time and if you're using them instead, the parts created specifically for filling this size gap are all in Parts/0625m Parts and you can feel free to delete them.